-- Marte is the first tangible result of the Pirates' renewed commitment to scouting Latin America.
-Signed for $85,000 in January 2007, he was the MVP of Pittsburgh's rookie-level Dominican Summer League affiliate the following year.
+Marte is the first tangible result of the Pirates' renewed commitment to scouting Latin America.
+Signed in 2007, he was the MVP of Pittsburgh's rookie-level Dominican Summer League affiliate the following year.
 Rene Gayo and Chino Valdez are the scouts that signed him.

-- Before 2010 spring training, the Baseball America Prospect Handbook rated Marte as 6th-best prospect in the Pirates organization.
+In 2010, Baseball America rated Marte as 6th-best prospect in the Pirates organization.
 They moved him up to #4 in the spring of 2011.
 And they had him at #4 again in the winter before 2012 spring training.

 As of May 7, 2013, Marte's start at the top of the Pirates' lineup is of historic proportions.
 Marte has reached base in 29 of the Bucs' first 32 games—the best start by the club's leadoff hitter since Lloyd Waner had a 30 of 32 stretch in 1931.